venomboss985/Raspberry-Pi-Introduction/README.md

 - [x] 0.
 Raspberry Pi Introduction
 - [x] 1.
 Basic Setup
 - [ ] 2.
 Introduction to Python
   - [ ] 2a.
-Variables, Math, Control Flow, and functions
+Variables, Math, Control Flow, and Functions
   - [ ] 2b.
-Lists, Files, Modules/Libraries, and OOP (objects)
+Lists/Dicts, Files, Modules/Libraries, and OOP (objects)
   - [ ] 2c.
 Using GPIO with Python
 - [ ] 3.
 Using git and GitHub
 - [ ] 4.
 Self-hosting with Docker
 - [ ] 5.
 More TBD...

+# How are the slides rendered?

+I am using a VS Code extension called Marp which turns markdown into a slideshow presentation.
+Since it's all just markdown, it was really easy to just get started and learning some of the new stuff like working with images was not bad at all.
+There are some caveats to using Marp like using 2 columns on one slide isn't intuitive at all (have to use custom HTML and CSS, I am not a web dev), image options, and a lot of other QOL things.
+But with all its faults, it's much better than using some proprietary software that requires online access to use.
+I will probably be using the RISE plugin for Jupyter Notebooks when I make the AI/ML slides (for obvious reasons), but for pretty much everything else, this is a great extension that I highly recommend if you want a simplistic slideshow designer.

 # Where can I get help/suggest a change?